Tri-Magnesium 120 Vegetarian Capsules

 Discussion

-Di-Magnesium Malate, the other chelate in Magnesium, contains 69% malate (malic acid).
-Each capsule of Magnesium supplies approximately 400 mg of malic acid.
+Di-Magnesium Malate contains 69% malate (malic acid).
 Malic acid was chosen because it forms complexes with magnesium.
 Magnesium and malate play critical roles in energy production under aerobic conditions or when oxygen is lacking.
 Malic acid also appears to exert a protective effect by binding aluminum.*

 Magnesium, the fourth most abundant mineral in the body, participates in about 300-350 enzymatic reactions in nearly all tissues.
 Deficiency is common and results from poor dietary intake, poor absorption, and excessive losses through urine, stool, perspiration, or lactation.
 Certain drugs, certain herbs, poor kidney function, excessive alcohol intake, and drinking mostly “soft” water can contribute to magnesium depletion as well.*